MySQL

 chunk-meta.group.size

-The group size of chunk metadata.
+The size of the chunk metadata.

 No